-Given that we have still not seen the last of COVID-19, changes to teaching arrangements, as well as assessment details, are possible.
-The intention is to start with in-person lectures at the times listed above.
-Lecture recordings (either of the live sessions or pre-recorded) will be available if anyone is not able to attend due to illness or isolating.
-Any changes to arrangements will be posted on Blackboard.
+Lecture recordings (either of the live sessions or pre-recorded) will be available if anyone is not able to attend due to illness or other reasonable constraints.
+Any changes to teaching arrangements or assessment details will be posted on Blackboard.